Gary Rowett: Playing career

 He started his career at Cambridge United as a product of their youth system.
 He was part of the Cambridge team which achieved fifth place in the 1991–92 Second Division, which remains the club's best league finish to date.
 They were also play-off semi-finalists that year.
 He was also part of their best ever League Cup run when they reached the quarter-finals the following season.
 After three seasons at the Abbey Stadium he earned a move to the Premiership with Everton in March 1994 for £200,000.
 Everton won the FA Cup in his first full season, but Rowett was not involved in the 1995 FA Cup run or the final against Manchester United.
 After failing to break into the first team, Rowett went on loan to Blackpool before being sold to Derby County in part-exchange for Craig Short.
 Rowett spent three seasons at Derby, followed by a two-year spell with Birmingham City, where he helped the club reach the play-offs.

 In June 2000, Rowett returned to the Premier League by joining Leicester City.
-Southampton had been interested in him and bid £2 million, but could not better Leicester's £3 million due to the costs of their new stadium.
-He competed in the UEFA Cup, where they lost in the first round on penalties to Red Star Belgrade.
-His first top-flight goal for the club on 3 February 2001 won the game 2–1 against Chelsea at Filbert Street, within seconds of the opposition's goal by Jimmy Floyd Hasselbaink.
+Southampton had been interested in him and bid £2 million, but could not match Leicester's £3 million due to the costs of their new stadium.
+He competed in the UEFA Cup, where Leicester lost in the first round on penalties to Red Star Belgrade.
+On 3 February 2001, Rowett scored his first top-flight goal for the club in a 2–1 win against Chelsea at Filbert Street.

 In May 2002, he switched to Charlton Athletic for £3.5 million.
 Charlton manager Alan Curbishley had wanted to sign Rowett for years, but he chose Leicester as they were closer to his home and competing in the UEFA Cup.
 His only goal for them earned a 1–1 home draw against Sunderland on 3 November 2002.
 He retired from professional football in July 2004 due to a knee injury, weeks after his defensive partner Richard Rufus, having made only 13 league appearances in two years at The Valley.
-He did return to play for Burton Albion in the Conference National, having been persuaded by manager Nigel Clough in 2005.
+However, Rowett returned to play for Burton Albion in the Conference National, having been persuaded by manager Nigel Clough in 2005.